-

 The Gordon Setter is a moderately adaptable dog breed.
 Due to their high energy, they tend to be better suited to homes with yards where they can run.
 They can adapt to apartment living, but it can be a challenge to make sure they get the exercise they need to be happy and healthy.
 Because Gordons are so devoted to their families and bond so closely with them, they do not like to be left alone for long periods of time.

 This dog breed does well in most climates.
 As with any dog breed, they are sensitive to heat and extreme cold.
 Because they were bred for the Scottish Highlands, they handle cold a little better than other dog breeds.
-But, they aren’t an arctic dog breed, so you may need to bundle them up with some winter dog products if the temperatures drop too low.
+But, they aren’t an Arctic dog breed, so you may need to bundle them up with some winter dog products if temperatures will be low while out on walks.

 This is a relatively healthy dog breed.
 As with any dog breed, there are some potential health concerns to be aware of.
-For the Gordon Setter, these potential concerns include hip dysplasia, elbow dysplasia, and eye conditions.
+For Gordon Setters, these potential concerns can include hip dysplasia, elbow dysplasia, and eye conditions.
+Good breeding practices and the health of the parents make a big difference in the health of Gordon Setter puppies.

-Responsible breeders will screen their stock to avoid passing diseases or conditions on to puppies.
+Responsible breeders will test and screen their dogs to avoid passing preventable diseases or conditions on to puppies.
 So, don’t be afraid to ask them about the genetic and health history of the parents.
 You can also ask to see any relevant health clearances or test results.

-As a large dog breed, the Gordon Setter is at a high risk of bloat.
-Bloat in dogs can become serious and fatal quickly if gastric torsion occurs.
-It’s important to know to prevent it and the signs of it so you can get help immediately.
+As a large, barrel-chested dog breed, the Gordon Setter is at a higher risk of bloat.
+Bloat in dogs can become serious and quickly becomes fatal if gastric torsion occurs (i.e.; if the stomach flips).
+It’s important to know how to reduce the risk of bloat for your dog and what signs mean that you need to get to the emergency vet.

-Although the Gordon Setter is highly intelligent and eager to please their owners, they can also be quite stubborn.
+Although the Gordon Setter is highly intelligent and eager to please their owners, they also have a lot of energy and can also have a stubborn streak.
 And, because they pick up on things so quickly, they can get bored quickly as well.
 They are also happiest when they are with their families and have a job to do.

-This can be challenging for first-time dog owners to navigate alone.
-So, puppy training classes are recommended.
+Gordon Setters may be considered highly trainable dogs, but these characteristics can be challenging for first-time dog owners to navigate alone.
+So, it’s a good idea to be prepared to enroll in puppy training classes.
 Regardless of owner experience, training classes can still be a good idea as they often offer opportunities to socialize a puppy.

 The Gordon Setter will shed moderately year-round with heavier shedding sessions as the seasons change.
 Brushing weekly at a minimum is necessary to remove tangles and prevent matting.
-Brushing a few times a week can help prevent mats and also minimize shedding around the house.
+Brushing a few times a week can help prevent mats, control dog shedding, and minimize loose fur around the house.

 This dog also requires monthly bathing as well as monthly trims of the fur on their feet and in between paw pads, in and around the ears, and around their rear and tail.
 You can handle this yourself at home or you can go to a professional groomer once a month for them to take care of it.

 In addition to coat care, you will also need to care for your Gordon Setter’s nails, ears, and teeth.
-Cutting your dog’s nails monthly is usually enough to keep them from growing too long.
-But, if they’re not wearing down as much naturally or they just grow quickly, you’ll need to trim them more often.
+Cutting your dog’s nails once or twice monthly is usually enough to keep them from growing too long.
+But, if your Gordon is not wearing down their nails as much naturally via their activities or their nails just grow quickly, you’ll need to trim them more often.

 Checking ears weekly and carefully cleaning your dog’s ears as needed can help prevent ear infections.
 This is especially important because Gordons have long, floppy ears that are more prone to ear infections because they are more likely to trap dirt, debris, and moisture.

 Good dental care for dogs is also essential.
-Mostly due to a lack of good dental care, gum disease is one of the most common health issues in dogs.
-Using an enzyme toothpaste or brushing your dog’s teeth every day is ideal for preventing painful dental diseases later in life.
+Mostly due to a lack of consistent, good dental care, gum disease is one of the most common health issues in dogs.
+Using an enzyme toothpaste or brushing your dog’s teeth every day, along with cleanings at the vet when needed, is ideal for preventing painful dental diseases later in life.
 You can also work with your vet to supplement your efforts by creating a “dental care diet” for your dog and identifying good options for dental hygiene chews.

 Gordons are high-energy dogs.
-They may be happy cuddling with you, but they need plenty of exercise, mental stimulation, and affection to stay happy and healthy.
-Daily walks plus playtime and extra activity are usually sufficient for this dog, but they will likely be up for more activity if you are.
+They may be happy cuddling with you, but they still need plenty of exercise, mental stimulation, and affection to stay happy and healthy.
+Daily walks plus playtime, extra activity, and time to run are usually sufficient for this dog, but they will likely be up for more activity if you are.

 The Gordon Setter is the largest and heaviest of the setters.